spiral/docs/odm/oop.md

 }
 ```

-> One of the effects of multiple types stored in one collection - you have to verify class types supplied by find, findOne and findByPK methods, as calling this method in Moderator can return instance of User in some cases (i'm thinking about doing this check automatically in `findOne` and `findByPK` methods, but not in `find`).
+> One of the side effects of multiple types stored in one collection - you have to verify class type supplied by `find`, `findOne` and `findByPK` methods, as calling this method in Moderator can and will return instance of User in some cases (i'm thinking about doing this check automatically in `findOne` and `findByPK` methods, but not in `find`).

 You can also assign Document or DocumentEtity childs to compositions, for example: